Our top tips for breaking writer’s block

 If writer’s block can happen to someone who spends at least 50% of his week creating content, it can happen to anyone.
 Including advisers.

-So, in this week’s blog, I thought I’d write about some tried and tested techniques I use to create content and overcome the devilish block when it strikes.
+So, in this week’s blogs for financial advisers, I thought I’d write about some tried and tested techniques I use to create content and overcome the devilish block when it strikes.

 In other words, writing about writer’s block, to over come it!